-APATHY (or BOREDOM): The Mask for Anger
+APATHY (or BOREDOM): The Protective Mask for Anger

 GIFTS: Detachment ~ Boundary-setting ~ Separation ~ Taking a time-out

-ACTION REQUIRED: Apathy is a protective mask for anger, and it arises in situations where you cannot or should not (probably) express your anger openly.
+WHAT YOUR APATHY DOES: Apathy is a protective mask for anger, and it arises in situations where you cannot or should not (probably) express your anger openly.
 Apathy can give you an excellent time out, as long as you don’t let it take you completely out of commission.

 From the Apathy chapter in The Language of Emotions